57blocks/website-article/articles/Deep Dive into Resource Limitations in Solana Development CU Edition/README.md

 - Burning a token consumes approximately **4000** CUs.
 - Transferring a token consumes approximately **4500** CUs.

-We can also observe the CU consumption of a token transfer in an actual transaction.
-For example, in [this transaction](https://explorer.solana.com/tx/FiqGufYKmKeGWfnyRXAkSx3UXPwp8iyZroBPCmcSNrdxNm1ydFqtBCvfq7iU5hTscc11ZuxzHP5dowVQFbgKv5s), the CU consumption for the token transfer can be seen in the log output at the bottom of the transaction details:
+We can also observe CU consumption of token transfers in an actual transaction.
+For example, in [this transaction](https://explorer.solana.com/tx/FiqGufYKmKeGWfnyRXAkSx3UXPwp8iyZroBPCmcSNrdxNm1ydFqtBCvfq7iU5hTscc11ZuxzHP5dowVQFbgKv5s), CU consumption for the token transfer can be seen in the log output at the bottom of the transaction details:

 ![solana transfer token cu](solana-transfer-token-cu.png)